Lindor plunking overshadows Scherzer's return; Mets top Nats

 AP National Writer

+He heard, then saw, teammates and coaches storming out of the dugout Friday night.
+Manager Buck Showalter was cursing and shouting and leading the way.

+“I got hit.
+I was on the ground.
+I hear scuffles.
+I look up.
+My whole entire team is out there.
+Whole entire coaching staff is out there,” Lindor said.
+“I could see the bullpen sprinting in.
+That says a lot.”

-WASHINGTON (AP) — A benches-clearing interruption after Mets star Francisco Lindor was hit by a pitch overshadowed Max Scherzer’s return to Nationals Park even as the three-time Cy Young Award winner pitched New York to a 7-3 victory over Washington on Friday night.
+That benches-clearing interruption after reliever Steve Cishek’s pitch connected with Lindor’s face overshadowed Max Scherzer’s return to Nationals Park even as the three-time Cy Young Award winner pitched New York to a 7-3 victory over Washington.

 On an evening that began with a 14-minute delay because the stadium lights weren’t working and sputtered to an end with a 38-minute rain delay in the top of the ninth, Scherzer (1-0) allowed three runs and three hits in six innings in his debut for the Mets.